 Based on my many experiences working in both positions, not only can retail loss prevention and law enforcement work together, they should.
 Law enforcement officers need to realize just because a person is working in loss prevention, it doesn’t mean they are any less capable.

 Unfortunately, some officers believe otherwise.
 Working uniformed security gave me great experience in report writing and dealing with the public.
 Retail LP gave me great experience in initial loss prevention observations, case preparation, evidence handling and testifying in court.
 All were things that would later assist me in being a good police officer.
 Frankly, retail loss prevention usually pays better than law enforcement and usually isn’t as dangerous.

 From a retail loss prevention perspective, keep in mind that there may be times when you have to explain retail terms to police officers, such as under-ringing or UPCs.
 Be realistic in your expectations of what the police officer can actually do.
 Be reasonable when working with law enforcement to investigate crimes, and take the necessary steps to best prepare a case to avoid unnecessary delays or create additional work.

 From a law enforcement perspective, it’s important to refrain from looking at retail crimes as petty offenses that don’t hurt anyone.
 Retail theft costs everyone.
 Be sure to include the retail loss prevention personnel in your reports and as you carry out your investigation.
 Ask good questions.
 Request video support when available, or other company records that can assist in the investigation.

-Whether you work loss prevention, law enforcement, or both, have respect for the other.
+Whether you’re working in loss prevention, law enforcement, or both, have respect for the other side.
 Professional choices are made for many different reasons.
 If we work together and use each other’s knowledge and experience by taking a team approach, we can present different pieces of the puzzle to make a more complete picture, which benefits everyone.
-Hopefully some great friendships can be made along the way as well.
+Hopefully, some great friendships can be made along the way as well.